-According to Gov.UK, there are currently 193 invasive non-native species in Great Britain, many of which are a threat to biodiversity.
-The impact these species have on British landscapes and wildlife populations range from the degradation of habitat, competition for limited resources (such as food and water), and the extinction of native plants and animals.
-Additionally, it is possible for invasive species to impact human health by bringing in new diseases or allergens.
-Preventing further introductions and spread of invasive non-native species (INNS) present is vital if we are to protect our environment and ensure it continues to provide benefits to communities through the ecosystem services they provide.Talk to an expert
+The impact INNS have on British landscapes and wildlife populations include the degradation of habitat, increased competition for limited resources (such as food and water) and, ultimately, the extinction of native plants and animals.
+Additionally, it is possible for invasive species to impact human health by introducing new diseases or allergens.

 Preventing further introduction and spread of INNS is vital if we are to protect our environment.
 It is also a legal requirement: the prevention of their spread is regulated through the Wildlife and Countryside Act 1981 (as amended), which makes it an offence to allow invasive plants to spread from your site, or to release or allow invasive animals to escape into the wild.
 More information about invasive non-native species (INNS) within the United Kingdom can be found at the GB non-native species secretariat.